 Great Ecology is an ecological consulting firm focused on the restoration, planning, and design of both natural and urban environments through sustainable solutions.
 We integrate science with design to solve complex ecological challenges to achieve environmental, social, and business goals.

 Great Ecology coordinated compliance issues related to dredge material management and permitting to redevelop the Port of Long Beach Berth D44 as a bulk aggregate shipping facility.
-As a result the dredging was been completed and the site will soon be an operational bulk aggregate shipping facility
+As a result the dredging was completed and the site will soon be an operational bulk aggregate shipping facility

 Great Ecology provided ecological guidance to enhance Civitas’ urban open space and park designs for the Stapleton North planned community.
 Previously a decommissioned airport and degraded site, the designs and habitat selected for the 70-acre park system will reintegrate the natural ecology of the surrounding native areas, provide public access, and is a model for urban redevelopment with the mix of green, residential, commercial, and natural areas.